browserstack/java-appium-app-browserstack/java-browserstack/README.md

 ### Install the dependencies

-1. Import the project as an existing Maven project in your IDE
+1. Import the `java-browserstack` Maven project as an existing Maven project in your IDE

-2. Clean and build the imported project
+2. Clean and build the project

 ## Getting Started

 Getting Started with Appium tests in Java on BrowserStack couldn't be easier!

-### Upoad your Android or iOS App
+### Upload your Android or iOS App

 Upload your Android app (.apk or .aab file) or iOS app (.ipa file) to BrowserStack servers using our REST API.
 Here is an example cURL request :